Write a little about yourself. Just a paragraph will do.

 relatively normal, gainfully employed man - with a healthy dose of

-self esteem - who isn't has no interest in trying to knock boots or
+self esteem - who has no interest in trying to knock boots or whisk

-whisk you down the wedding aisle.
-Plus, as an added bonus, I'm
+you down the wedding aisle after 15 minutes.
+Plus, as an added

-usually good for a chuckle.
-Seriously, I can be funny as hell if
+bonus, I'm usually good for a chuckle.
+Seriously, I can be funny as

-you appreciate a good dose of sarcasm with your humor.
+hell if you appreciate a good dose of sarcasm - and a bit of

 Who are you looking for?